 Agency of necessity comes to an end when the circumstances creating the emergency cease and the party in possession is in a position to seek instructions from the owner.

 11. Cessation of Cohabitation

-Agency presumption from cohabitation comes to an end when the parties cease to cohabit, whether voluntarily, judicial separation or a decree of divorce.
+Agency by presumption from cohabitation comes to an end when the parties cease to cohabit, whether voluntarily, judicial separation or by a decree of divorce.